 3. Cats Will More Likely Eat Veggies in Pureed Form

-During Christmas festivities, it's essential to understand the dietary needs of dogs and cats.
+During the season's festivities, it's essential to understand the dietary needs of dogs and cats.
 Dogs, being omnivores, can derive nutrients from both animal protein and certain dog-friendly fruits and vegetables.
 In contrast, cats are obligate carnivores, meaning their bodies are best suited for digesting animal protein.

 Despite these differences, properly prepared vegetables can offer benefits to both dogs and cats.
 However, cats may be less inclined to enjoy vegetables if they are only cooked and diced.